ArthurGareginyan/my-custom-styles/readme.txt

 = Translation =

+This plugin is ready for translation and has already been translated into several languages.

 * English (default)
 * Russian

+Maybe not all existed translations are up to date.
+You are welcome to contribute corrections!

-If you would like to add a translation to this plugin then please head to our [Translating WordPress](https://translate.wordpress.org/projects/wp-plugins/my-custom-styles) page.
+If you want to help translate this plugin then please visit the [translation page](https://translate.wordpress.org/projects/wp-plugins/my-custom-styles).

 **Consider Going Pro For Additional Features!**